sanket-official/ML_2/README.md

 # ML_2
 cancer prediction using ML
-please open file in google collab
+(please open file in google collab to view code)